DHI/HydroEO/README.md

 # rk-altimetry: Easy access altimetry for water resource applications

-Repo to allow users with little EO (Earth Observation) knowledge to access and download altimetry over rivers and reservoirs for integration into larger water resource projects.
+Repo to allow users with little EO (Earth Observation) knowledge to access and download altimetry over reservoirs and lakes for integration into larger water resource projects.

 > [!CAUTION]
 > rk-altimetry is experimental and under development.
 > * The package is expected to be ready for limited use by Janurary 2025

+## What is currently included in the library?
+- (Needs testing) - Provide shape file of reservoir or reservoirs of interest to initiate search and dowload of available data
+- (Needs testing) - Supported Satellite products include
+    - SWOT Lake SP product
+    - ICESat-2 ATL13 inland water product
+    - Sentinel 3A and 3B inland hydrology product
+    - Sentinel 6 inland hydrology product
+- (Needs testing) - Get report of all available crossings over reservoir(s) of interest
+- (Under development) - Bias correct between satellite orbits and simple cleaning per product timeseries
+- (Under development) - Estimation of reservoir state based on kalman filter for multi product timeseries over individual reservoirs
+- (Needs testing) - Allow for near real time updates of water levels of alreadey initialized reservoirs

-## What altimetry missions are available?
+## What could come?
+- (not started) - Implementation of downloads for virtual stations along a provided river shapefile

+## How to get started
+Information on what accounts must be created to dowload what products.
+Include link to example notebook
+Inlcue short example of simplist way to get started

+## More details into available satellite products

+### Surface Water Ocean and Topography (SWOT) mission

 ### ATLAS/ICESat-2 L3A Inland Water Surface Height (ATL13)
 ![](images/icesat2-hqprint.jpg)